THE LAYMAN’S QUANT LEXICON

 Martingale

-A type of stochastic process characterized by the property that the expected future value, given all past values, is equal to the current value.
-It suggests no advantage in predicting future movements based on past behavior, akin to a "fair game."
+A stochastic process where the expected future value, given all past values, equals the current value.
+It represents a "fair game" without predictive advantage.

 Market Microstructure

-The detailed processes and mechanisms governing trading and price formation within financial markets, including rules, infrastructure, and the behavior of market participants.
+The detailed processes and mechanisms governing trading and price formation within financial markets, including rules, infrastructure, and participant behavior.

 Mean Reversion

-A theory suggesting asset prices and returns eventually move back towards their mean or average levels.
+A theory suggesting that asset prices and returns eventually move back towards their historical average or mean levels over time.

 Moment Generating Function

-This is a statistical function used to derive the moments (such as mean, variance, skewness, and kurtosis) of a probability distribution.
-It helps in characterizing the distribution and is defined as the expected value of the exponential of the random variable multiplied by a parameter.
+A statistical function used to derive the moments (mean, variance, skewness, kurtosis) of a probability distribution.
+It is defined as:

 Monte Carlo Simulation

-A problem-solving technique used to approximate the probability of certain outcomes by running multiple trial runs, called simulations, using random variables.
+A problem-solving technique that estimates probabilities by running multiple simulations using random variables.

-a tool used to analyze spatial patterns and correlations within financial data sets that have a geographical component.
-It helps in identifying clusters or dispersions in data, such as investment
+Used in finance to analyze spatial patterns and correlations in data sets with geographical components.
+It identifies clusters or dispersions in investment values, aiding decision-making.

 Multicollinearity